-The IR & Environmental Policy MA is a joint offering of the Frederick S. Pardee School of Global Studies and the Center for Energy & Environmental Studies within the Department of Earth & Environment.
+The IR & Environmental Policy MA is a joint offering of the Frederick S. Pardee School of Global Studies and the Department of Earth & Environment.

 The MA in International Relations & Environmental Policy requires a total of 12 courses (48 credits).
 In addition to the course requirements listed below, remaining credits should be fulfilled through approved elective courses.
 Course requirements are as follows:

 - CAS IR/GE 594 Global Environmental Negotiation and Policy

 - At least one course in three of the following four core areas of study.

 - Regional Studies

 Students are also required to take one course from three of the following groups: